nizam0768/C-Sharp-Learn-while-doing/README.md

  we can't use it, for example, to call Console.WriteLine method with some argument if the condition is true, and with another, if it is false

+---

+### What is the purpose of the null coalescing and null conditional operator ?

+  ## Null coalescing operator and null coalescing assignment operator
+    The null coalescing and null conditional operators allow us to perform some operations if a value is null, and others if it's not.
+    It is a typical example when we wanttodosomethingifthevalue is not null, and if it is null, we want to do something else - possibly use some kind of default. var result = value ??
+Some default is "value" is null

+  ## Null conditional operator:
+     It is a typical example when we wanttodosomethingifthevalue is not null, and if it is null, we want to do something else - possibly use some kind of default.
+     The null coalescing operator returns the left-hand operand if its' value is not null, otherwise, it returns the right-hand operand.
+The general pattern looks like this: var result = value ??
+Some default is "value" is null